 French Press Overview

 If you want to feel like a boss while using your brewer, the French press might be for you! there’s something really therapeutic about pressing it down and the results are definitely satisfying.
 It’s something many coffee lovers of the world simply can’t resist.
-I love a French pressed coffee on lazy weekends when you can take time and relax.
+I love a French-pressed coffee on lazy weekends when you can take time and relax.

 How it works?

-French press consists of three parts: a carafe, a plunger, and a filter, which is usually stainless steel.
+A French press consists of three parts: a carafe, a plunger, and a filter, which is usually stainless steel.
 You fill the carafe with ground coffee, add hot water, and let the coffee steep.
 Once the steeping process is complete (depends on the brew strength), you press down the plunger.
 That way you can enjoy your coffee since the plunger helps to separate the grounds from your cup.
 That’s what makes it super practical to use for cold brew coffee brewing!
 Keep in mind though that coffee oil is more present in French press brew than in other methods, but these oils add a unique aroma and flavor to the cup!

 - Rich, bold coffee, very flavorful